JakePennell/quiz-time/README.md

 ### The End Page
 - The end page brings the quiz experience to a nice close.
 - The user is presented with their score and is encouraged to save the score.
-Alternetievly, they can play the quiz again for head back to the home page.
+Alternatively, they can play the quiz again for head back to the home page.
-- If the customer choses to save their score they can enter their name so it is saved with their score to the leaderboard.
+- If the customer choses to save their score they can enter their name so it is saved with their score to the Leaderboard.
-- The handy 'disable' function on the save button means they cannot save without enterng their name.
+- The handy 'disable' function on the save button means they cannot save without entering their name.
 - Again, by using icons it brings the options to life for the user and adds visual appeal.
 ![End Page](https://github.com/JakePennell/quiz-time/blob/main/assets/images/end-page.jpeg)